turingschool-examples/futbol/README.md

 # Futbol

+This project uses data from a fictional soccer league to analyze team performance for specific seasons and across seasons. <br>
-Starter repository for the [Turing School](https://turing.io/) Futbol project.
+The starter repository for the [Turing School](https://turing.io/) Futbol project.

 ## Check-ins